prpaskov/publicationBot/README.md

 - ```outcome_metric (str)```: how outcome is measured.
 Default is None, in which case LLM will determine the metric.
 If user is inputting ```outcome_metric```, ensure it moves in the same direction as ```outcome```.
 For example, if ```outcome='health'``` and `effect_direction='increase'```, choose a metric that increases as health increases (i.e. life expectancy yes, blood pressure no).
 - ```editor (bool, optional)```: Whether an editing LLM should review output.
 Default is True.
 - ```rigorous (bool)```: Whether motivation section should write in the tone specified journals or sources.
 Default is True.
-- ```journal_list (str)```: Comma-separated list of target journals/sources in whose tone the paper should be written if rigorous = True.
+- ```journal_list (str)```: Target journals/sources in whose tone the paper should be written if rigorous = True.
 Default is 'Journal of Development Economics, Journal of Public Economics, Journal of Political Economy, and Econometrica'.

 Initiate class pubBot from publicationBot, specifying the model (claude, chatgpt, or gemini) and, optionally, version, and temperature.
 Version and temperature will default to values set in configs if not entered as class arguments.
 The function pubBot.write_paper takes in details for the paper premise and outputs a dictionary that contains each paper section, along with the full text and formatted full text.
 See run.ipynb for an example of use.
 The full paper is under 'paper_text' key in output dict from write_paper.

 ### Troubleshooting and optimizing